Dana G. Peleg: Activism

-Peleg's world view is socialist, feminist and radical.
+Peleg is a queer socialist feminist.

-In the 1980s, as a teenager, she was involved in the youth political movement Ratz – belonging to the Meretz political party, with which she became involved as a university student.
-In 1994, she joined the Gay and Lesbian Stdent Group at the Hebrew University.
+In the 1980s, as a teenager, she was involved in the youth political movement Ratz – affiliated with the Meretz political party, with which she became involved as a university student.
+In 1994, she joined the Gay and Lesbian Student Group at the Hebrew University.
 She recalls that she felt out of place, as she was attracted to men as well as women (and had no concept yet of gender and sexual fluidity), and felt that only "pure lesbianism" was acceptable.
 She then became involved with the Bisexual and Lesbian Women group in Jerusalem.
 In 1996 she joined "Klaf" – the feminist lesbian collective, which was instrumental in establishing the first formal LGBT organizations in Jerusalem.
 Klaf published two magazines – Klaf Hazak and Pandora, and Peleg wrote a column for the latter.

 In 2008, Peleg was living in Santa Cruz, California, and was an activist against the passage of Proposition 8, which called for a ban on same-sex marriage.

-When she returned to Israel in 2008, Peleg became involved in the radical bisexual-pansexual organization Panorama, founded by Shiri Eisner and Lilach Ben David.
+When she returned to Israel, Peleg became involved in the radical bisexual-pansexual organization Panorama, founded by Shiri Eisner and Lilach Ben David.
 She wrote for the fanzine published by the group, and was one of the organizers of the 2012 Festibi – the first bisexual convention to take place in Israel.